Bronx Theft Lawyer

 Someone accused of theft may have a variety of defenses available to them.
 First, an individual may be able to claim that they legitimately and reasonably believed the property in question was theirs which means they did not know they were taking it from another.
 They may also be able to assert that they had a right to take that property.
 For example, the property owner, or an individual they believed to be the owner, may have given the defendant permission to take property.
 A person may also have a legitimate claim on the property if it was intended to be payment for a debt.

-Even if none of these defenses apply, a person may be able to show issues with the constitutionality of the search or arrest.
-A Bronx theft lawyer could review these and other possible defenses to help d decide which ones are most appropriate for a specific case.
+If none of these defenses apply, a person may be able to show issues with the constitutionality of the search or arrest.
+A Bronx theft attorney could review these and other possible defenses to help decide which ones are most appropriate for a specific case.

 Talking to a Bronx Theft Attorney

-Being charged with theft can be a confusing experience.
-There are many different types of theft in New York, each of which may carry a different charge and possible punishment.
+Being charged with stealing can be a confusing experience.
+There are many different types of larceny in New York, each of which may carry a different charge and possible punishment.
 As a result, if you have been charged with theft, it is important to get in touch with a Bronx theft lawyer immediately.

-An attorney understands New York law and is committed to defending your rights to the fullest extent.
-They could review your case and then sit down with you to discuss your legal options.
+We team is committed to defending your rights to the fullest extent.
+We could review your case and then sit down with you to discuss your legal options.
 For more information and a consultation, call today.